Special Weather Statement issued for Union County by NWS - News Break

 Special Weather Statement issued for Union County by NWS

-Effective: 2021-07-12 12:00:00 MDT Expires: 2021-07-12 20:00:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Motorists can expect brief but sudden changes in visibility and ponding of water on highways as storms move through the area.
-Target Area: Union County SIGNIFICANT WEATHER ADVISORY FOR NORTHEASTERN UNION COUNTY UNTIL 800 PM MDT At 731 PM MDT, Doppler radar was tracking a strong thunderstorm near Seneca, or 15 miles north of Clayton.
-This storm was nearly stationary.
-Nickel size hail and wind gusts of 50 mph will be possible with this storm.
-Locations impacted include Clayton Lake State Park and Seneca.alerts.weather.gov
+Effective: 2021-07-12 12:00:00 MDT Expires: 2021-07-12 17:15:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Union County SIGNIFICANT WEATHER ADVISORY FOR NORTHWESTERN UNION COUNTY UNTIL 515 PM MDT At 438 PM MDT, Doppler radar was tracking a strong thunderstorm near Grenville, or 11 miles southeast of Des Moines, moving southwest at 10 mph.
+Nickel size hail and wind gusts up to 50 mph will be possible with this storm.
+Locations impacted include Grenville.
+This includes Highway 64 near Mile Marker 392, and between Mile Markers 395 and 405.alerts.weather.gov

 Comments / 0